 Pay plenty of attention to the steering, making sure that the car doesn’t pull to one side and doesn’t vibrate.
 Also, check that the gear changes are smooth.
 If not, there could be a problem with the gearbox or the clutch.

 The V5C, sometimes known as the vehicle logbook, is the most important document when buying a car.
 You should make sure that all the details on this form match those of the car, including the registration, Vehicle Identification Number (found where the dashboard meets the windscreen), and that the name of the registered keeper is the same as that of the person you are buying from.

 You should also ask for a full service history.
-If this is not available, you can use online tools like the RAC’s car passport to find out details about the vehicle’s past.
+If this isn’t available, you can use online tools like the RAC’s Vehicle History Check to find out details about the vehicle’s past.